 Magnolia “Betty” is a spring-flowering deciduous plant that makes a wonderful specimen tree in residential yards.
 These magnolias are easy to grow, low-maintenance, frost-hardy, and smaller than some of their relatives, growing to a maximum of about 15′ in good conditions.
-Plant one, and you’ll be looking forward to its stunning pink blooms every springtime!
+Get your own Betty Magnolia Plant, and you’ll be looking forward to its stunning pink blooms every springtime!

 Betty Magnolia (Magnolia ‘Betty’) is a hybrid magnolia that’s a cross between a lily magnolia and a star magnolia (M. liliflora ‘Nigra’ and M. stellata ‘Rosea’).
 Both the lily magnolia and the star magnolia are Asian magnolias, and this particular cross is a perfect mix of its parent plants.

-The “Betty” Magnolia was bred in the States to have the lily-like large pink flowers of the lily magnolia while retaining the cold-tolerance of the star magnolia.
+The “Betty” Magnolia (Betty Magnolia Plant) was bred in the States to have the lily-like large pink flowers of the lily magnolia while retaining the cold-tolerance of the star magnolia.
 Best of all, these lovely blossoms were bred to bloom a week or two later then their parent cultivars.
 That means fewer years where the blossoms are damaged by frost.
 What a perfect combination!

 There are also other magnolia cultivars from the same breeding series (The Little Girl Magnolias – they all have women’s names).
 For instance, Magnolia “Jane” is from the same series and has similar characteristics to the “Betty” (although each plant in the series is slightly different).

 Here is a video I made showing the oldest Betty Magnolia in our yard (~15 years) in bloom with its characteristic deep rose flowers, along with some photos showing the whole plant:

 The Betty Magnolia typically flowers at the end of April through the beginning of May.
 The gorgeous, large flowers make this plant a true Springtime thriller in the garden landscape.
 The blossoms are a lovely pink colour with shades of white and purple, and also have a wonderful soft floral scent.
 Betty magnolia blossoms usually have about 10-12 petals on them.